GreyOrange Launches Next Era Fulfillment Operating System Driven by GreyMatter™ Software Integrated with Ranger™ Series Mobile Robots

 Ranger robots are developed in concert with GreyMatter software and use machine learning to adjust decisions and behavior based on real-time observations.
 Additionally, maximum-life engineering ensures every Ranger robot delivers 'last and learn' value.
 Communication among the robots and the GreyMatter central system incorporates that learning so the entire system continues to get smarter.
 The robots are:

-- Ranger Picking (formerly PickPal) – A picking robot designed to work in tandem with goods-to-person robots to either assist humans with picking orders or to pick orders autonomously in manned or unmanned warehouses.

-GreyMatter intelligence is incorporated as a learning layer in the Ranger robots so that as they operate, they can adapt to what is happening within the distribution centre and externally, as order patterns and fulfillment expectations fluctuate.
+GreyMatter intelligence is incorporated as a learning layer in the Ranger robots so that as they operate they can adapt to what is happening within the distribution center and externally as order patterns and fulfillment expectations fluctuate.
 The robots communicate with each other and with the GreyMatter central system so it can continuously recalculate order fulfillment priorities and inventory movement patterns based on real-time factors such as order fulfillment commitments, actual fulfillment speeds, available resources and time remaining in dispatch windows.

 "Many companies are struggling to keep up with expectations for same-day and next-day delivery along with store replenishment runs that are required two to three times per week or even daily," said Samay Kohli, Chief Executive Officer for GreyOrange.
 "They are trying to meet modern fulfillment demands using software and hardware built for a time before Amazon changed the game for everyone by accelerating collective expectations.
 The idea that software and robots built together using the same intelligence is required in a modern Fulfillment Operating System is unique to GreyOrange, and represents the only solution built specifically to address modern fulfillment challenges," he added.